kkpan11/ete/doc/tutorial/tutorial_smartview.rst

 general look for all the nodes, but they can be overriden too in an individual basis with the function ``draw_node`` as explained below.

-The :class:`Layout` documentation has a complete list of options.
+The :class:`Layout <layout>` documentation has a complete list of options.

 Let's see some examples of how to modify tree style.